Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Resource theory of asymmetry

+We are grateful to Keiji Saito, who we think almost as a co-author, for the fruitful discussion and many helpful comments.
+We also thank Haruki Emori, Satoshi Nakajima and Tomohiro Shitara for helpful comments.
+The present work was supported by JSPS Grants-in-Aid for Scientific Research No. JP19K14610 \HT{(H.T.)}, No. JP22H05250 \HT{(H.T.)}, No. JP22K13977 \HT{(Y.K.)} and JST PRESTO No. JPMJPR2014 \HT{(H.T.)}, JST MOONSHOT No. JPMJMS2061 \HT{(H.T.)}, the Lee Kuan Yew Postdoctoral Fellowship at Nanyang Technological University Singapore \HT{(R.T.)}, JSPS KAKENHI Grant Number JP23K19028 \HT{(R.T.)}, and JST, CREST Grant Number JPMJCR23I3, Japan \HT{(R.T.)}.

-\subsection{Resource theory of asymmetry}
+\section{Resource theory of asymmetry}

-For the readers' convenience, we introduce the minimal tips for the resource theory of asymmetry and the quantum Fisher information briefly.
-The resource theory of asymmetry is a variant of resource theory \cite{Marvian_thesis,skew_resource,Takagi_skew,Marvian_distillation,YT,Kudo_Tajima,WAY_RToA1,WAY_RToA2,TN,TSS,TSS2,TS,e-EKZhou,e-EKYang,Liu1,Liu2} that handles symmetries and conservation laws.
+For the readers' convenience, we briefly introduce the minimal tips for the resource theory of asymmetry and the QFI.
+The resource theory of asymmetry is a variant of resource theory \cite{Marvian_thesis,skew_resource,Takagi_skew,Marvian_distillation,YT,YT2,Kudo_Tajima,WAY_RToA1,WAY_RToA2,TN,TSS,TSS2,TS,e-EKZhou,e-EKYang,Liu1} that handles symmetries and conservation laws.
 In the main text, we consider the case where the symmetry is described by the real number $\mathbb{R}$ or the unitary group $U(1)$.
 It is the simplest case where the dynamics have a single conserved quantity.

 Like other resource theories, the resource theory of asymmetry has free states and free operations, called symmetric states and covariant operations.
 First, we define symmetric states.
 Let $\rho$ and $X_S$ be a state and a Hermitian operator of the conserved quantity on $S$.
 When $\rho$ satisfies the following relation, we call $\rho$ a symmetric state with respect to $\{e^{iX_St}\}$. \eq{ e^{iX_St}\rho e^{-iX_St}=\rho,\enskip\forall t. } By definition, $\rho$ is symmetric with respect to $\{e^{iX_St}\}$ if and only if $[\rho,X_S]=0$.
 In other words, a symmetric state is a quantum state with no coherence with respect to the eigenbasis of the conserved quantity.